Jay-Idrees/Azure-Architect-Technologies-for-Cloud-Cofiguation/readme.md

                                 - This will install `Azure Site Recovery Provider agent` then run the wizard.
 It will ask for the key
                             - You can download the key file from the link below the recovery provider file where it says **vault registeration key** and then upload the key file into the wizard
                                 - This will connect the hyper V to the recovery services vault on Azure

-            - Select Hyper V site and servers
-            - Install Azure site recovery hyper V provider
-            - Register hyper V servier
-            - specify target details
-            - Create and associate a replication policy
+                    - Then you will have to create a storage account or link the subscription to a pre-exisitng storage account and create a virtual network (this is the target)
+                    - You will also have to create a replication policy - this takes care of replication specifics such as copy frequency, recovery point retention - you can mostly keep defaults
-            - Enable a replication
+            - **Enable a replication**